lambda-orm/lambdaorm/README.md

 This configuration contains the main sections, paths, databases and schemas.

-- In the paths section the src and data paths are defined.
+- In the app section, the general configuration of the application is set, such as the main paths, default database, etc.
 - In the databases section the databases to which we are going to connect and which is the corresponding schema are defined
 - In the section of diagrams, the entities, their relationships and their mapping with the database are defined.